-Join us in making this event one of the most diverse opportunities to network, learn, and share critical information useful to people working at all levels for positive change.
+Join us in our quest to create diverse opportunities to network, learn, and share critical information useful to people working at all levels for positive change.

 OUR GOAL IS TO TRANSFER CRITICALLY USEFUL INFORMATION TO PEOPLE WHO NEED IT THE MOST